alnever/school-report/README.md

 ## School Report Wordpress Plugin ##

-**School-report** is a WopdPress pluging that provides possibilities to create and generate school reports according the requierments of the russian eductation departments.
+**School-report** is a WopdPress plugin that provides possibilities to create and generate school reports according the requierments of the Russian eductation departments.

-This pluging was tested with WordPress 4.8.1-4.8.2.
+This plugin was tested with WordPress 4.8.1-4.8.2.

 For its work the plugin uses the EasyUI jQuery framework.